DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/25-Bootstrap.md

 4) Use this distribution to obtain a range of feasible values (confidence interval) for the parameter.

 We previously used the central limit theorem to determine the distribution of our estimate.
-In this lesson, we will build *bootstrap distribution*s for our sample estimates.
+In this chapter, we will build *bootstrap distribution*s for our sample estimates.

 ## Bootstrapping